Why attend as Buyer?

 What does West Africa Connect offer?

-- More than 100 selected textile and garments suppliers and ICT service providers from 16 countries.
+- More than 100 selected mango and cassava suppliers and Information and Communication Technologies (ICT) service providers from 16 countries.

 - Access to exhibitors’ digital profiles.

-- Conduct BtoB meetings with suitable representatives of micro, small and medium-sized enterprises (MSMEs) from the textiles and garments and ICT value chain that you choose.
+- Conduct B2B meetings with suitable representatives of Small and Medium-sized Enterprises (SMEs) from the mango, cassava, and ICT value chain.

-Several international retail brands have chosen African countries for the location of their production facilities:
+Several retail brands have chosen African countries to source mangoes and cassava from:

-Benin, Burkina Faso, Cabo Verde, Côte D’Ivoire, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, Togo.
+Benin, Burkina Faso, Cabo Verde, Ivory Coast, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, Togo.

 - Growing returning diaspora community.